Exercise: Estimating Elephants¶

 Now let's use food availability also!

-Recall that $b$ solves $$ (x^T x) a = x^T y .$$ (and don't forget the intercept!)
+Recall that $a$ solves $$ (x^T x) a = x^T y .$$ (and don't forget the intercept!)

-x = np.column_stack([
+X = np.column_stack([

 np.ones(n),